 Seattle’s drinking water sources do not contain lead.
-However, lead can leach into water from plumbing and materials built with lead-based solder, brass fixtures, or some types of zinc coatings used on galvanized pipes and fittings.
+However, lead can leach into water from plumbing materials, such as lead-based solder and brass fixtures.

-The utility started testing after learning that Tacoma Public Utilities had detected high levels of lead in four water samples taken from galvanized steel service lines.
+SPU started its own precautionary testing after learning in April that Tacoma Public Utilities had detected high levels of lead in water samples taken from service lines with lead goosenecks.

 In response to that information, SPU asked customers to run their water before using it if the water had not been run for a while.
 SPU then initiated its own precautionary tests.

 SPU’s source water, supplied to 1.3 million people in the region, comes from protected mountain watersheds in the Cascades Mountains and is considered to be some of the best water in the nation.

 Seattle regularly tests its water for lead and other contaminants, and has met all requirements of the federal Lead and Copper Rule since 2003.

 The utility’s state-of-the-art water quality laboratory analyzes over 20,000 microbiological samples each year — more than 50 a day taken throughout the system — and conducts chemical and physical monitoring daily, 365 days per year.

 SPU continues to work with key stakeholders and regulators including DOH, Seattle-King County Public Health, EPA and city departments.